SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 ng serve --port 5000 --aot
 ```

 Open your browser at following URL: http://localhost:5000.
 You should see the SCION Workbench application shell.
-In the activity panel on the left side, there you see the `DevTools` activity.
-If opening it, the `DevTools` application starts and lists all installed applications - that is the `host-app`, the `communication-app` and also the `dev-tools-app`.
+In the activity panel on the left side, you see the `DevTools` activity.
+When opening it, the `DevTools` application starts and lists all installed applications - that is the `host-app`, the `communication-app` and also the `dev-tools-app`.
 However, `contact-app` is missing because not available yet.
 In the following, we start developing the contacts application.

 ### Contact application (Angular)
 Now we start developing the contacts application.
 First, we create an activity which provides the user with a list of contacts.
 Then, we add an activity action to allow creating a new contact in a popup.
 In the next step, we develop a view to editing contact data.
 Finally, we invoke the communication application to create new communications.